AmarisAI/incubator-superset/UPDATING.md

   our `setup.py` now only pins versions where required, giving you more latitude in using versions of libraries as needed.
-We do now provide a `requirements.txt` with pinned versions if you want to run the suggested versions that `Superset` builds and runs tests against.
+We do now provide a `requirements.txt` with pinned versions if you want to run the suggested versions that `Amarisset` builds and runs tests against.
   Simply `pip install -r requirements.txt` in your build pipeline, likely prior to `pip install superset==0.25.0`